Does the UK GDPR apply to business-to-business marketing?

 Yes.
-The GDPR does not replace PECR – although it has amended the definition of consent.
-You need to comply with both GDPR and PECR for your business-to-business marketing.
+The UK GDPR does not replace PECR – although it has amended the definition of consent.
+You need to comply with both UK GDPR and PECR for your business-to-business marketing.

 The EU is in the process of replacing the current e-privacy law with a new ePrivacy Regulation (ePR).
 However, the new ePR is yet to be agreed.
 The existing PECR rules continue to apply (with the new definition of consent) until the new ePR is finalised.